techidaily/site-fox-links/source/_posts/updated-2024-approved-unleash-your-vision-the-best-360-livestimation-devices.md

 ![insta360-nano ](https://images.wondershare.com/filmora/article-images/insta360-nano.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 Giroptic iO

 [Giroptic iO](https://www.giroptic.com/us/en/giroptic-io):This device is especially designed to assist iPhone users.
 Professionals love to carry this 360 camera to their tours due to its compact pocketable size and its ability to capture stunning 4K photos whereas videos can be of maximum 1920x960 resolution level.
 Although it has all good features but still appears to expensive with a price tag of $249 as compared to its competitors in market.